 - State-recognized search and rescue activities consistent with RCW 28A.225.055;

 - Absence directly related to the student’s homeless or foster care/dependency status;

 - Absences related to deployment activities of a parent/caregiver or legal guardian who is an active duty member consistent with RCW 28A.705.010;

 - Absences due to suspensions, expulsions, or emergency expulsions imposed pursuant to Chapter 392-400 WAC if the student is not receiving educational services and is not enrolled in a qualifying “course of study” activities as defined in WAC 392-121-107;

 - Absences due to student safety concerns, including absences related to threats, assault, or bullying;

-- An activity that is consistent with District policy and is mutually agreed upon by the principal (or designee) and a parent or emancipated youth; and
+- An activity that is consistent with District policy and is mutually agreed upon by the principal (or designee) and a parent/caregiver or emancipated youth.

 - Absences related to the student's illness, health condition, or medical appointments due to COVID-19 or other communicable disease;

 - Absences related to caring for a family member who has an illness, health condition, or medical appointment due to COVID-19, other communicable disease, or other emergency health condition related to school facility closures;